 Authors include Michael Lowy, Phil Hearse, Adam Fabry and Manuel Kellner.

-This book is survey of the far right in seven countries of Europe with different political histories: Britain, Bulgaria, Denmark, France, Hungary, Italy, Netherlands and Sweden.
-The survey, by activists and researchers from those countries, reveals a disturbing picture of far-right parties, some with a mass base, which have been able to drag the mainstream political parties to the right.
+This book is analyses the far right in Britain, Bulgaria, Denmark, France, Hungary, Italy, Netherlands and Sweden.
+The survey, by activists and researchers, reveals a picture of far-right parties, some with a mass base, which have been able to drag the mainstream political parties to the right.
 This book is intended to be a contribution to understanding the nature of these far-right parties and of the threat we face.

-For further information and to buy the book, click here.
+Price £12 plus p&p.
+For more information and to buy the book, click here.